 We expect India's economic growth to recover and stay ahead of its major peers in 2025.
-A likely recovery in rural demand and urban consumption driven by the sizeable income tax-cut (~0.3% of GDP) in FY2025 Union Budget could likely off-set the impact from US tariffs and slowing global growth.
+Strong monetary policy stimulus, early onset of monsoon and a likely recovery in domestic demand driven by the sizeable income tax-cut (~0.3% of GDP) in FY2025 Union Budget is likely to off-set the impact from US tariffs and slowing global growth.
 India's medium-term outlook remains robust on continuity of past policy measures including (i) greater public capex spend, (ii) structural reforms and (iii) incentives to boost manufacturing and infrastructure.
-In our view, CPI inflation could remain anchored to the RBI's medium-term target, driven by lower crude oil prices, modest food article price pressures on prospects of higher agricultural produce amid better sowing and likely government policy interventions to manage supply side concerns, if they arise.
+In our view, CPI inflation could remain anchored to the RBI's medium-term target of 4% on lower crude oil prices, modest food article price pressures on prospects of higher agricultural produce amid better sowing and likely government policy interventions to manage supply side concerns, if they arise.

 In our assessment, easing liquidity conditions including monetary policy support is likely to be a key driver of growth in 2025.
-In our assessment, the RBI has room to further cut rates amid muted inflationary pressures and a challenging global environment with the possibility of an additional 50bps rate cut likely.
-Lower policy rates coupled with liquidity boosting measures is likely to ensure better and orderly transmission of lower interest rates.
+The RBI frontloading policy easing in the current cycle to support domestic growth amid a challenging global policy environment, raises the bar for additional rate cuts.
+Lower policy rates coupled with liquidity boosting measures is likely to help in faster and orderly transmission of lower interest rates.

-Key risks to our macro-outlook are: 1) Persistent high inflation, 2) Trump's policies and global trade disruption, 3) Escalating geo-political tensions.
+Key risks to our macro-outlook are: 1) Uneven rainfall distribution, 2) Trump's policies and global trade disruption, 3) Escalating geo-political tensions.